Keith Sonderling

-Keith E. Sonderling is an American lawyer and government official.
-He has served as the 38th United States Deputy Secretary of Labor, the acting director of the Institute of Museum and Library Services, and the Acting Under Secretary of United States Department of Commerce Minority Business Development Authority since 2025, during President Donald Trump's second term.
-From 2020 to 2024, he served as commissioner of the U.S. Equal Employment Opportunity Commission.
-From 2017 to 2020, he served as the deputy and acting administrator of the Wage and Hour Division of the United States Department of Labor.
-Before government service, he was a shareholder at Gunster, Yoakley & Stewart in West Palm Beach, Florida.
+Keith E. Sonderling (born November 25, 1982) is an American attorney and government official serving as the acting United States Secretary of Labor and the United States Deputy Secretary of Labor.
+He is President Donald Trump's nominee to serve as United States Secretary of Labor.
+He concurrently serves as acting director of the United States Office of Government Ethics.
+Sonderling previously served in other senior federal government positions, including as a commissioner of the Equal Employment Opportunity Commission and acting administrator of the Wage and Hour Division of the Department of Labor.
+Before entering government in 2017, he practiced employment law at Gunster in West Palm Beach, Florida.